spacetx/starfish/docs/source/user_guide/index.rst

     will still need to be created.

-The primary method is to use :py:func:`.format_structured_dataset`, a conversion tool, on data that is structured as 2D image tiles (:py:class:`slicedimage.ImageFormat`)(tiff, png, or npy) with specific filenames and a csv file containing the physical coordinates of each image tile.
+The primary method is to use :py:func:`.format_structured_dataset`, a conversion tool, on data that is structured as 2D image tiles with specific filenames and a csv file containing the physical coordinates of each image tile.
 This method requires minimal Python knowledge.
 You can manually organize your images, but for large datasets you will want to use a scripting language (e.g. Matlab) to move and rename files into the structured data format.
+This method is only compatible with 2D image tiles in TIFF, PNG, or NPY format.

 Users who are familiar with Python and starfish also have the option of using :py:class:`.TileFetcher` and :py:class:`.FetchedTile`, a set of user-defined interfaces the experiment builder uses for obtaining the data corresponding to each tile location.
-This method is compatible with 3D image volumes (tiff or npy) as well as 2D image tiles (tiff, png, or npy).
+Any data format that can be read as a numpy array can be used.

 Lastly, there is a 3rd party `spacetx writer`_ which writes SpaceTx-Format experiments using the `Bio-Formats`_ converter.
 Bio-Formats can read a variety of input formats, so might be a